 Here are a few steps to get you started:

 - Read a book on BLE: I can recommend the book “Getting Started with Bluetooth Low Energy”.
-The book is a bit dated especially with the recent release of Bluetooth 5, but many of the concepts are still the same and it’s a great way to get started.
-You can buy it from Amazon here (not an affiliate link).
+The book is a bit dated, especially with the recent release of Bluetooth 5, but many of the concepts are still the same, and it’s a great way to get started.
+You can buy it from Amazon here.